 Take time to analyze your feet

 Always look out for cuts, blisters, sores, swelling, and any other changes on your feet every day.
+It’s helpful is you use metatarsal pads in your shoes to help decrease the risk of metatarsal pads in your shoes.
 If you cannot reach the bottom of your foot, you may use a mirror or ask your loved ones to help.

 Use warm water daily to wash your feet